flesueur/mi-lxc/README.md

 ## Installation on Linux

-On Debian (Strech/Buster), you need lxc, python3-lxc, dnsmasq-base, python3-pil and python3-pygraphviz (`apt-get install lxc python3-lxc dnsmasq-base python3-pil python3-pygraphviz`) and then to enable networking in the LXC configuration (`USE_LXC_BRIDGE="true"` in `/etc/default/lxc-net`).
+On Debian (Strech/Buster), you need lxc, python3-lxc, dnsmasq-base, bridge-utils, python3-pil and python3-pygraphviz (`apt-get install lxc python3-lxc dnsmasq-base bridge-utils python3-pil python3-pygraphviz`) and then to enable networking in the LXC configuration (`USE_LXC_BRIDGE="true"` in `/etc/default/lxc-net`).
 Finally, you need to restart LXC networking (`service lxc-net restart`).

 On Ubuntu Bionic (2018.04 LTS), you first need to enable the multiverse repository.
 Then you need to install lxc-utils, python3-lxc dnsmasq-base, python3-pil and python3-pygraphviz (`apt-get install lxc-utils python3-lxc dnsmasq-base python3-pil python3-pygraphviz`).
 You may need to restart lxc-net or apparmor.
 If you are using Ubuntu as a live CD, you need some mounted storage (4GB should be ok) and then to configure LXC to use this space : create the `/etc/lxc/lxc.conf` with the content `lxc.lxcpath=/mnt` (location where you mounted your storage)